Last Updated on May 24, 2022 by Sophie

 As someone who has moved to two major cities during their adult life (London and Paris), having come from a tiny village in the countryside with a population of under 600, I know first-hand just how intimidating it can be to arrive in a new place, only to know no one at all.
 Luckily, there are a number of ways to meet new people, many of which I will detail below.

 ‘They’ often say that it’s often harder to make friends as an adult, but I honestly think that ‘they’ are wrong.
 While it’s true that attending school as a child gives you an automatic group of people with whom you can potentially become friends, you are all forced to go to the same place (meaning that you don’t necessarily share the same views or interests).

 As an adult, you are more likely to find people you’re going to get along with, for simple virtue of going to the kind of places where everyone shares the same interests (studying in a specific field, living in a certain city, working in the same domain).
 So long as you don’t give up and do try and find friends, it’s probably going to be much easier than you may think!

 Don’t be discouraged and don’t give up

 First things first is a little note on adult friendships.
-While childhood friendships are easily formed (and often easily broken as you grow up, and often grow apart), making friends as adults is obviously much more complex and so may take a little more time.
+While childhood friendships are easily formed (and often easily broken as you grow up, and often grow apart), making friends as an adult is obviously much more complex and so may take a little more time.
 As a result, be patient and be sure not to give up.

 Don’t be afraid to reach out to people

 In the same vein as the previous point, don’t feel like you can’t reach out to people to make connections and new friends.
 If you’ve been out with friends of friends and get along well with someone, don’t hesitate to reach out to them over text/ social media to ask them to hang out again to grab lunch/ dinner or a coffee.